jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 ~~~~

 This type can be interpreted as a polish expression that produces a given stack
-of output.
-Val produces a stack with one more value as its argument.
-App
+of output. `Val` produces a stack with one more value than its argument. `App`
-transforms the stack produced by its argument by applying the function on the
+transforms the stack produced by its argument: it applies the function on the
-top to the argument on the second position.
-Done produces the empty stack.
+top to the argument on the second position. `Done` produces the empty stack.

 It is easy to translate from an applicative language to these polish expressions: